Visit help.sonatype.com for documentation on Nexus Repository version 3..

 Make sure the GAV Maven is looking for matches what is in the repository.

-One nice technique is to find the artifact in Nexus Repository 2 UI and paste the XML from the Artifact information panel into the pom.xml.
-This demonstrates a nice way to avoid this problem in the future.
+One nice technique is to find the artifact in Nexus Repository UI and paste the XML from the Artifact information panel into the pom.xml.
+This provides a handy way to avoid this problem in the future.